-EduMagicians, Welcome to episode 44!
-Today in this solo episode I am sharing some tips to help you make the most out of your class with a field component or observation.
+Welcome to episode 44!
+Today in this solo episode, I share tips to help you make the most out of your class with a field component or observation.
 What I mean by this is focusing on classes where you go out into classrooms and work with students.
 These courses are critical when it comes to teacher training.
 Go to www.sfecich.com/44 for this episode's freebie!

-Friends don’t wait until you have a course with a field component to get out there and work with children to do it now (as long as you have all of your clearances).
-During your freshman year get out and observe in classes related to your area of concentration.
-Having these early experiences of observation and teaching mini-lessons can really help you to decide if teaching is right for you.
-Often times these learning experiences can confirm within your heart, yes I want to be an educator of excellence, or hmm maybe teaching isn’t for me - I need to explore this more.
+Friends, don’t wait until you have a course with a field component to get out there and work with children to do it now (as long as you have all of your clearances).
+During your freshman year, get out and observe in classes related to your area of concentration.
+These early experiences of observation and teaching mini-lessons can help you decide if teaching is right for you.
+Often these learning experiences can confirm within your heart, yes, I want to be an educator of excellence, or hmm, maybe teaching isn’t for me - I need to explore this more.

 You may also want to explore summer job opportunities that have elements of teaching embedded within them such as:

 Camp counselor (day camp / overnight camp)

 Classroom aide or personal care aide for a student during the extended school year

 The list goes on, but you get the picture; think about ways you can try out teaching in low-risk environments to see if it is the right fit for you.

 Some tips to be successful in a course with a field experience:

 Set up the experience early.
 You don’t want to wait until the last few weeks of class to line up a field experience.